Court Denies Link between Vaccines and Autism

 Recently the U.S. Court of Appeals for the Federal Circuit upheld a special vaccine court’s ruling denying a link between vaccines and autism.

 Theresa and Michael Cedillo filed the appeal on behalf of their now 16-year-old daughter, Michelle, who suffers from autism.
-They claim the measles-mumps-rubella (MMR) vaccine their previously healthy daughter received at 15 months triggered her autism after her immune system had been weakened by childhood vaccines containing the mercury-based preservative thimerasol.
+They claim the measles-mumps-rubella (MMR) vaccine triggered their daughter’s autism at 15 months old after her immune system had been weakened by childhood vaccines containing the mercury-based preservative thimerasol.

 This court is not the only organization deciding there’s no correlation.
 Early in 2010, The Lancet retracted a controversial 1998 paper that linked the measles, mumps, and rubella (MMR) vaccine to autism.
 The lead author, Dr. Andrew Wakefield, was found to have acted unethically in conducting the research.*

 On the other side, there are thousands of parents who believe there is a correlation.
 So how are we supposed to decide what’s best for our children when so many people disagree?